qiime2/dev-docs/source/storing-data/types.rst

 Finding a way to fix this mismatch while still constraining inputs is the fundamental goal of a type system and is where a lot of complexity arises.
-There is also a lot of freedom in implementation, some type systems are as strict as the above, and provide little *expressive power*, others provide a great deal (becoming Turing-complete in the process) at the cost of complexity.
+There is also a lot of freedom in implementation; some type systems are as strict as the above and provide little *expressive power*, while others provide a great deal of expressive power (becoming Turing-complete in the process) at the cost of complexity.

 Ultimately it is important to remember what the purpose is.
 A type system should abstract away details that the computer *needs* but which impede a person's comprehension of a system.